tiprankstipranks

 Contract terms typical in our industry can lead to volatility in our revenue and profitability

 Many of our Engage business contracts require clients to provide monthly forecasts of volumes, but no guaranteed or minimum volumes or revenue levels.
 Such forecasts vary from month to month, which can impact our staff and space utilizations, our cost structure, and our profitability.
-Many of our contracts, although long term, have termination for convenience clauses with short notice periods and no guarantees of minimum revenue levels or profitability, which could have a material adverse effect on our results of operation, if clients terminate a contract or materially reduce customer interaction volumes on short notice.
-We may not always offset increased costs with increased fees under long-term contracts.
-The pricing and other terms of our client contracts, particularly on our long-term service agreements, are based on estimates and assumptions we make at contract inception.
-These estimates reflect our best judgment, at the time, regarding the nature of the engagement and our expected costs to provide the contracted services, but these judgments could differ from actual results, especially with conflicting inflationary and recessionary pressures.
-Not all our contracts allow for escalation of fees as our cost of operations increase.
-Moreover, those that do allow for such escalations do not always allow increases at rates comparable to the increases that we experience due to rising minimum wage mandates, related payroll cost increases, increased technology costs of work from home environments, and the increasing costs of evolving regulatory requirements.
-If and to the extent we do not negotiate long-term contract terms that provide for fee adjustments to reflect increases in our cost of service, our business, financial conditions, and results of operation could be materially impacted.
+Many of our contracts, although long term, have termination for convenience clauses with short notice periods and no guarantees of minimum revenue levels or profitability, which could have a material adverse effect on our results of operation if clients terminate a contract or materially reduce customer interaction volumes on short notice.
+We may not always be able to offset increased costs of delivery with increased contract revenue under long-term contracts.
+The pricing and other terms of our client contracts, particularly in our long-term service agreements, are based on estimates and assumptions we make at contract inception.
+These estimates reflect the best information available at the time with respect to the nature of the engagement and our expected costs to provide the contracted services, but these expectations could differ from actual results, especially during inflationary periods and competitive pressures.
+Not all our contracts allow for escalation of fees as our cost of operations increases.
+Moreover, those that do allow for such escalations do not always allow increases at rates comparable to the increases that we experience due to rising minimum wage mandates, related payroll cost increases, increased technology and security costs, and the increasing costs of evolving regulatory requirements.
+If and to the extent we do not negotiate long-term contract terms that provide for fee adjustments to reflect increases in our cost of service, our business, financial conditions, and results of operations could be materially impacted.
 We provide service level commitments to certain customers.
-If we do not meet these contractual commitments, we could be subject to penalties, credits, refunds or contract terminations, which could adversely affect our revenue and harm our reputation.
-Broad Indemnification obligations required in some of our contracts for losses or damages outside of our control in the clients' environment that can be tied indirectly to our services may make some of our contracts unprofitable and may materially impact our results of operations.
+If we do not meet these contractual commitments, we could be subject to penalties, credits, refunds or contract termination, which could adversely affect our revenue and harm our reputation.
+Broad indemnification obligations and no or very high limitations of liability required in some of our contracts for losses or damages outside of our control that can be tied indirectly to our services may make some of our contracts unprofitable and may materially impact our results of operations.

 Debt & Financing1 | 2.1%